gitlabhq/gitlabhq/doc/administration/import_export.md

 # Project import/export

-Existing projects running on any GitLab instance or GitLab.com can be exported with all its related data and moved into a new GitLab instance.
+Existing projects running on any GitLab instance or GitLab.com can be exported with all its related data and be moved to a new GitLab instance.

 >**Note:**
   - This feature was [introduced][ce-3050] in GitLab 8.9
-  - Importing may not be possible if the import instance version is lower than that of the exporter.
+  - Importing will not be possible if the import instance version is lower than that of the exporter.

 ## Exported contents